pandelig/personal-website-svelte/src/lib/articles/VSCodeDebugWithGCPCE.md

 This article will guide you step-by-step on how to leverage VS Code's debugging features to debug a simple Python script running directly on a GCP CE instance.
 We will cover establishing an SSH connection and configuring VS Code for remote debugging.

-(Optional) Additionally, we will explore how to set up a development environment inside a Docker container on the GCP CE instance using VS Code's Dev Containers extension.
+Additionally, we will explore how to set up a development environment inside a Docker container on the GCP CE instance using VS Code's Dev Containers extension.
 This provides an isolated and reproducible environment for development and debugging.

 ![Architecture of debugging a GCP CE with VS Code.](/imgs/gcp_ce_remote_debugging_with_vscode_architecture.webp)